 Publishing Studies Sequence

 The Publishing Studies sequence is designed to prepare graduates for careers in all types of publishing.
 Undergraduate students interested in nonprofit presses, journals, and scholarly publications are well suited for this sequence.
-Skillsets acquired by completing the sequence includes proofreading, editing, design and layout, marketing, advertising, permissions, graphic work, record keeping, archiving, and bulk/distribution mailing.
+Skill sets acquired by completing the sequence include proofreading, editing, design and layout, marketing, advertising, permissions, graphic work, record keeping, archiving, and bulk/distribution mailing.
 By providing a broad work experience, students not only build their portfolios, but also enter the marketplace with valuable and current skills.

 Technical Writing and Rhetorics Sequence

 Technical Writing and Rhetorics is a sequence in the English major.
 Professional technical writers take complex information and communicate it in a way that people understand.
 Focusing on this sequence prepares you for a career as a technical and professional writer in a variety of settings, such as corporate, nonprofit, and governmental organizations.
-You will develop the skills and knowledes needed to communicate specialized information effectively to a range of audiences.
+You will develop the skills and knowledges needed to communicate specialized information effectively to a range of audiences.
 The sequence offers degrees in both the B.A. and the B.S.

 English Teacher Education Sequence